gberger/COMP590/A4/README.md

 An advantage of this approach is that we can much more quickly obtain more points than when entering them manually.
 Also, the results are better.

-Code for this is in the `SIFT` function and was taken from vlfeat.org.
+Code for this is in the `SIFT` function and was taken from an example on vlfeat.org.

 ## Homography